• Home

 Entrepreneurs have to take huge risks:

-Entrepreneurs take huge risks; this is what media says.
-As start-ups are risky, the successful entrepreneurs think about different moving parts for their business needs.
+Entrepreneurs take huge risks; this is what the media says.
+As start-ups are risky, successful entrepreneurs think about different moving parts for their business needs.
 So to win big, they have to take risks.

 Entrepreneurs never make things underlined: